marc-pelletier/funkydocs/src/design-proposals/genetics.md

 ## Features to be added

-Genetics revolves around four key pieces of equipment: the DNA Scanner, DNA Scanner Console, DNA Injectors, and Handheld Genetic Analyzer.
+Genetics revolves around four key pieces of equipment: the Medical Scanner, Geneticist's Console, DNA Injectors, and the Handheld Genetic Analyzer.
 Mutations are prototype-based, and include many unofficial categories such as speech accents, quirks/disabilities, beneficial, harmful, and instability punishments.

 ### Core Mechanics
 - **Round-Unique DNA Sequences**: At round start, each mutation prototype is assigned a unique block and 32-base sequence (A-T/G-C pairs).
 Sequences never repeat.